madphysicist/scikit-guess/doc/appendices/reei/translation.rst

 the parameters :math:`b` and :math:`c` no longer figure in the differential equation directly.
-This case is therefore a typical application of the method, and among the easiest to implement, except that it contains a second derivative, which makes it immediately suspect.
-Fortunately, there is no a-priori indication that it would be better to use an integral equation whose solution is a sinusoid instead.
-This method is hardly complicated and gives largely satisfactory results (which are studied in detail in the attached
+This case is therefore a typical application of the method, and among the easiest to implement, except that it contains a second derivative, which makes it virtually useless.
+Fortunately, there is no a-priori reason not to use an integral equation whose solution is a sinusoid instead.
+The integral method is hardly any more complicated and gives largely satisfactory results (which are studied in detail in the attached paper:
-paper: :ref:`reei3`).
+:ref:`reei3`).

-As a first demonstration of the calculation, let us look for a simpler example.
+For our first demonstration of the method, let us look for a simpler example.
-In the following section, we will apply the method of regression through an integral equation to the Gaussian probability density function.
+In the following section, the method of regression through an integral equation will be applied to the Gaussian probability density function.

 .. _reei1-sec3: